 Effects: Penicillin causes and aggravates asthmatic symptoms.
 It also causes certain pulmonary infections.

 The good news is, penicillin is used in the production of antibiotics(source).

 Pathogenic mold is particularly dangerous for people who have a compromised or a weak immune system.
 This could include children, elderly people, people living with HIV, and people with cancer.

 Generally, adults with optimally functioning immune systems should not be at risk of pathogenic mold.
 This is because the immune system is able to fight off those pathogens.

 Subcutaneous Mycoses Causing Pathogenic Mold

-Nonetheless, some really strong pathogenic molds could cause subcutaneous mycoses in people whose immune systems are working optimally.
+Nonetheless, some strong pathogenic molds could cause subcutaneous mycoses in people whose immune systems are working optimally.

-Some subcutaneous mycoses causing pathogenic molds include:
+Some subcutaneous mycoses causing pathogenic molds are:

 Deep Organ Mycoses Causing Pathogenic Mold

-Some deep organ mycoses causing pathogenic mold include aspergillus flavus, histoplasma capsulatum and penicillium marneffei (source).
+Some deep organ mycoses causing pathogenic mold include Aspergillus flavus, Histoplasma capsulatum, and Penicillium marneffei (source).